AMWA-TV/is-05/docs/Controllers.md

 The Controller MUST monitor and update the connection status of all registered Devices.
 For instance:
 * The Controller MUST identify that a connection to a Receiver has been activated.
-* The Controller MUST identify the Sender connected to that Receiver.
+* The Controller MUST be able to identify when an NMOS Sender is connected to that Receiver.
 * The Controller MUST identify when the Receiver connection has been deactivated.

 Where making requests to a large number or Senders/Receivers on the same Device, Controllers SHOULD make use of the `/bulk` endpoint to bundle them into a single request.